goodyduru/goodyduru.github.io/_posts/2022-07-07-practical-oauth-part-one.md

 The next stage is executed when the user grants authorization.

 #### Authorization Server Sends Authorization Code
 The server generates an _authorization code_ and records it alongside the _client_ in its database/cache.
-It is recommended that this code should have an expiry time to prevent reuse in the future.
+It is recommended that this code should have an expiry time to prevent reuse by the same parties in the future.
 This code and the `state` (originally sent by the client) are added as parameters to the `redirect_uri` provided by the client (either during the initial request or registration).
 This redirection URL will be similar to this structure `{redirect_uri}?code={authorization_code}&state={state}`.

 Using the example URL shown above, here is an example URL